InderdeepBajwa/gitid/README.md

   This will change the Git identity for the repository in the current directory to a specified identity.

   ```
-  npx gitid use <identity>
+  gitid use <identity>

   # example:
-  npx gitid use personal
+  gitid use personal
   ```

   Replace `<identity>` with the name of the identity you want to use.